Velocet/iown-homecontrol/docs/COMMANDS.md

 - bit[3] Priority Level (Velux KLF200 API @ Page 58/59)
   - Protection Level
     - 0 b[000] = Personal/Human: Most secure level.
 Will disable all categories (Level 0 to 7).
-      > "*Since consequences of misusing this level can deeply impact the system behaviour, and therefore the io-homecontrol image, it is mandatory for the manufacturer that wants to use this level of priority to receive an agreement from io-homecontrol®.*"
+      > "*Since consequences of misusing this level can deeply impact the system behaviour, and therefore the io-homecontrol image, it is mandatory for the manufacturer that wants to use this level of priority to receive an agreement from io-homecontrol&reg;.*"
     - 1 b[001] = End Product/Environment = (House) Goods Protection: Local Sensors
   - User Level = User Control
     - 2 b[010] = Level 1 - High: Controllers have a higher level of priority than others.